 The uppermost terrace has four equally-sized towers rising from the corners and a taller and bigger tower in the middle.
 In architectural terms, this forms a quincunx, a geometrical pattern formed by five elements, four of which are placed at the corners and one placed at the center of a square.
 All the towers have the same conical shape, which symbolizes the bud of a lotus flower sacred in India and Southeast Asia.

-From a distance, the towers of Angkor Wat appear similar in shape to the towers of the Prambanan Temples, which were built a few centuries earlier on the island of Java.
+From a distance, the towers of Angkor Wat appear similar in shape to the towers of the temples in Prambanan, which were built a few centuries earlier on the island of Java.
 This goes to show that the Khmer architecture was influenced by the architectures of temples in the neighboring regions rather than India.

 The four corner towers are identical in shape and size.
 Each has two access doorways with steps from the middle terrace corridor.
 The images below show the views of the corner towers as seen from the middle terrace corridor.